 “Finding a way to measure attitudes that go around consciousness has always been a goal of social psychology,” adds Machery.
 “Again and again we fail.”

-Several papers suggest the IAT does not, in fact, measure truly unconscious thought.
+Several papers suggest the IAT does not measure truly unconscious thought.
 Even if people insist they’re egalitarian, they show awareness of their implicit biases, and seem able to predict the results they get from various IATs.

 When Banaji and Greenwald first came up with the phrase “implicit bias,” they claimed it reflected thinking that is “unavailable to self-report or introspection.”
 The research showing that people are aware of their implicit biases suggests this definition is suspect.